-For cases where it is non-trivial to construct a curve filling $\mathcal{D}$, we embed $\mathcal{D}$ inside a hypercube (which is possible because $\mathcal{D}$ is compact), and fill the hypercube with a curve following Ref.~\cite{ziadi2001global}.
-Because the domain of the objective function $f$ is $\mathcal{D}$ and not the hypercube, we show how to extend the function $f$ to the full Euclidean space $\mathbb{R}^d$ while retaining the Lipschitz-like property when $\beta$ is itself Lipschitz-like (see Def.~\ref{def:Lipschitzlike_function_extension} and Prop.~\ref{prop:Lipschitzlike_function_extension}).
+We also study the more general case when $\mathcal{D}$ is a compact and convex set in $\mathbb{R}^d$.
+To handle optimization in this general case, we seek to reduce it to a case that can be solved using known techniques.
+To that end, we show how to extend the objective function $f$ from the domain $\mathcal{D}$ to the full Euclidean space $\mathbb{R}^d$ while retaining the Lipschitz-like property when $\beta$ is itself Lipschitz-like (see Def.~\ref{def:Lipschitzlike_function_extension} and Prop.~\ref{prop:Lipschitzlike_function_extension}).
 The extended function $\overline{f}$ has the property that its optimum coincides with the optimum of $f$ when optimized over any set containing $\mathcal{D}$.
 Since we have the freedom to choose which set to optimize $\overline{f}$ over, there are different algorithms one can potentially use for this optimization.
-In this study, we find the maximum value of $f$ by optimizing its extension $\overline{f}$ over a hypercube containing $\mathcal{D}$ as noted above.
-To perform this optimization, we resort to using $\alpha$-dense curves because the convergence analysis is very similar to the case of $\mathcal{D} = \Delta_d$.
+In this study, we find the maximum value of $f$ by optimizing its extension $\overline{f}$ over a hypercube containing $\mathcal{D}$.
+To perform this optimization, we resort to using dense curves because the convergence analysis is very similar to the case of the standard simplex $\mathcal{D} = \Delta_d$.
 The effective problem, as before, is one-dimensional and can be solved using the modified Piyavskii-Shubert algorithm.
-In general, this algorithm needs exponentially many iterations (with dimension) to find the optimal solution to within a specified precision of $\epsilon > 0$ (see Prop.~\ref{prop:Lipschitzlike_optimization_dense_curve_compact_convex_set} for a precise statement).
+In general, this algorithm needs exponentially many iterations (with the dimension) to find the optimal solution to within a specified precision of $\epsilon > 0$ (see Prop.~\ref{prop:Lipschitzlike_optimization_dense_curve_compact_convex_set} for a precise statement).
 This exponential scaling with the dimension stems from the fact that we do not use any structure of $\mathcal{D}$ to construct the dense curve and instead rely on a curve generated for a hypercube.
 The $O(1/\epsilon^d)$ complexity cannot be improved in general without additional assumptions on $\mathcal{D}$ or the class of functions we optimize (see Prop.~\ref{prop:Lipschitzlike_optimization_dense_curve_compact_convex_set}).
 However, it might be possible to improve the other factors that scale exponentially in the algorithm as noted in App.~\ref{app:Lipschitzlike_optimization_compact_convex_domain}.
 An advantage of using this algorithm is that one can specify a fixed number of iterations to obtain an upper bound on the maximum.
 Because optimizing $f$ over an arbitrary compact and convex domain is not directly relevant to our study of MACs, we relegate this discussion to App.~\ref{app:Lipschitzlike_optimization_compact_convex_domain}.